co-demos/ApiViz/GUIDELINES_DEV.md

 ## GENERAL

+- we try to comment and document in english
-- check out our "project" board to have an idea about the priorities we collectively decided to work on
+- check out our ["project" boards](https://github.com/co-demos/apiviz/projects) board to have an idea about the priorities we collectively decided to work on
 - "see something, say something" : open new issues when you see problems to solve
 - document your own issues with everything you have : images, references, snippets, etc...
 - we update the `README.md` and the `GUIDELINES_DEV.md` directly on github
+- for the markdown files try to [follow those advices](http://www.cirosantilli.com/markdown-style-guide/#dollar-signs-in-shell-code)...

 ## JAVASCRIPT